-Objective: Nutrisystem needed a new kit for diet season highlighting their new program with diet tips, coaching and fiber drinks.
+Objective: A new seasonal kit highlighting diet tips, coaching and fiber drinks.

 Nutrisystem's leaf green was chosen for branding consistency and orange for pop.
-The focus was on highlighting success stories and tips on cards.
-The dot pattern was used to represent each person who was a Nutrisystem success and circles were a continued design element used for callouts.
-The Flavorfulls fiber drink box packaging has clean design and the colors were chosen to highlight the flavors.
+The dot pattern is illustrative, representing each person who was a Nutrisystem success.
+The FlavorFulls fiber drink box packaging design and colors were chosen to conform with the flavors.

 Objective: It was time for a fresh, new, self-promotional brand.
 This was my brand prior to the brand represented on this site.